XiaoyangChenHMU/Attention-Guided-UNet-Breast-Ultrasound/README.md

 The optimized model effectively suppresses background noise and focuses on the lesion ROI (Region of Interest).

 ![Segmentation Result](images/result_comparison.png)
-> *Note: Please replace the image path above with your uploaded screenshot of the Original vs. Predicted comparison.*

 ##  Repository Structure
 *   `predict.py`: The main inference script for generating predictions on new ultrasound images.